BoneCrushers/3dPrintDesigns/support_hardware/ampbox.md

 ## Measurements

-* *Aviation connector*: 16mm (less than 18mm) hole needed in model.
-Set to 16.4mm for tolerance.
 * *3.5mm connector*: 6mm (less than 8mm) hole needed in model.
 Set to 8.4mm for tolerance.
 * *PAM8403 amplifier board*:
     * 18mm (x) by 22mm (y)